Mass evacuations as monster cyclone heads for India

 As it progresses into West Bengal state it should weaken gradually into a severe cyclonic storm with winds of 90-100 kph and gusts of 115 kph before entering Bangladesh as a cyclonic storm on Saturday evening with winds of 60-70 kph.

-In Odisha on Friday, along with "extremely heavy" rainfall in places, a storm surge of about 1.5 metres (five feet) is "very likely" to inundate some low-lying areas, according to the Indian Meteorological Department.
+In Odisha on Friday, along with "extremely heavy" rainfall in places, a storm surge of about 1.5 metres is "very likely" to inundate some low-lying areas, according to the Indian Meteorological Department.

 A state relief department official told AFP that 780,000 people were moved to safer places overnight from at least 13 districts of Odisha, home to 46 million people, which will bear the brunt of the storm.